Key Takeaways

 What Are the Different Medicare Plans Available?

 There are two main ways to receive Medicare in Kansas: Original Medicare or Medicare Advantage.
-Each is made up of various parts of Medicare.
 Here’s an overview of how they work:

 Original Medicare (Parts A and B)

-With Parts A and B, you get some hospital coverage, medically necessary, and preventive services.
-You can see any doctor that accepts Medicare, but costs are typically high.
-You’ll need separate policies for dental, hearing, vision and prescription drugs.
+With Parts A and B, you get coverage for inpatient hospital care as well as medically necessary or preventive services.
+You can see any doctor that accepts Medicare, but you’ll need separate policies for dental, hearing, vision, and prescription drugs.

 Medicare Advantage (Part C)

-Part C replaces Original Medicare (Part A & B) but offers the same Part A & B benefits or coverages as Original Medicare.
-Along with receiving Part A & B benefits, Medicare Part C often bundles additional services like dental, hearing, vision and prescription drug coverage.
+Part C substitutes for Original Medicare (Part A & B), offering the same coverage.
+Along with Part A and B benefits, Medicare Part C often bundles additional services like dental, hearing, vision, and prescription drug coverage.

 If you have Original Medicare in Kansas, there are ways to cover some of those out-of-pocket costs and get needed services that aren’t covered.
 To do so, you’ll want to learn more about Medicare Prescription Drug Plan (Part D) and Medicare Supplement Insurance (Medigap).
 Here’s how they work: